apache/openwhisk/docs/reference.md

 The main binary program should be copied to the `dockerSkeleton/client/clientApp` file.
 Any companion files or library can reside in the `dockerSkeleton/client` directory.

-You can also include any compilation steps or dependencies by modifying the `dockerSkeleton/Dockefile`.
+You can also include any compilation steps or dependencies by modifying the `dockerSkeleton/Dockerfile`.
 For example you can install Python if your action is a Python script.

 ## System limits

-There are a few system limits in place including how much memory an action uses and how many action invocations are allowed per hour.
+OpenWhisk has a few system limits, including how much memory an action uses and how many action invocations are allowed per hour.
 The following table lists the default limits.

 | limit | description | configurable | unit | default |
 | ----- | ----------- | ------------ | -----| ------- |